pikashoes/project-euler/README.md

     ------------------------------

     The intended audience include students for whom the basic curriculum is not feeding their hunger to learn, adults whose background was not primarily mathematics but had an interest in things mathematical, and professionals who want to keep their problem solving and mathematics on the cutting edge.

-* I have written most of these in Python, as I began Project Euler to faciliate my self-teaching of Python.

-PERSONAL PROJECTS
-* Example: User Verify
-* Used to help me do daily work or non-work related activites and make it faster